 Bell’s palsy is often confused with symptoms of a stroke (which can be terrify for pregnant women).
 The causes of Bell’s palsy aren’t well known, but may be due to viral infection or the common cold sore virus.
 It affects 40,000 Americans per year (and 45.1 out of every 100,000 pregnant women are affected), according to the National Institute of Neurological Disorders and Stroke, and often attacks people who have diabetes, the flu, a cold, or in the middle of a pregnancy.

 Most individuals fully recover from Bell’s palsy — some cases are so mild they don’t require treatment and clear up on their own with a couple of weeks.
-Otherwise, treatment includes medication, like steroids (which is a no go for pregnant women), and therapy, facial massage, or acupuncture to help improve nerve function and pain over 3 to 6 months.
+Otherwise, treatment for Bell’s palsy includes medication, like steroids (which is a no go for pregnant women), and therapy, facial massage, or acupuncture to help improve nerve function and pain from Bell’s palsy over 3 to 6 months.

 Why do pregnant women get Bell’s palsy?

-Pregnant women are affected by Bell’s palsy three times more than non-pregnant women.
-Most cases occur in the third trimester (71%) and early post-partum period (21%).
+Pregnant women are affected by Bell’s palsy three times more than non- pregnant women.
+Most cases of Bell’s palsy occur in the third trimester (71%) and early post-partum period (21%).
 But why does Bell’s palsy happen?

-Research has suggested that preeclampsia, or high blood pressure, may be to blame — Bell’s palsy could even predict preeclampsia in pregnancy.
+Research has suggested that preeclampsia, or high blood pressure in pregnant women, may be to blame — Bell’s palsy could even predict preeclampsia in pregnancy.
 Additionally, HELLP (haemolysis, elevated liver enzymes, and low platelets) syndrome may be associated with Bell’s palsy.

 But what if you don’t have preeclampsia or HELLP?
 Can you still get Bell’s palsy?

 We know that Bell’s palsy affects the same amount of men as it does women, and generally occurs in people between age 15 and 60.
-Pregnant women just may be predisposed to Bell’s palsy — though more research is needed — because of their high extracellular fluid content, viral inflammation, or the immunosuppression characteristic of pregnancy itself.
-Another study suggests pregnant women’s altered susceptibility to herpes simplex viral reactivation as a reason for so many cases in the third trimester.
+Pregnant women just may be predisposed to Bell’s palsy — though more research on Bell’s palsy is needed — because of their high extracellular fluid content, viral inflammation, or the immunosuppression characteristic of pregnancy itself.
+Another study suggests pregnant women’s altered susceptibility to herpes simplex viral reactivation as a reason for so many Bell’s palsy cases in the third trimester.

 Meanwhile, an 11-year study in Canada identified the mean onset of Bell’s palsy as 35.4 weeks gestation.
 Of the 41 pregnant women observed, C-sections, pre-term delivery, and low infant birth weight were higher than expected for pregnant women with Bell’s palsy.
 The study suggested extra observation for women with preeclampsia or hypertension disorders during pregnancy.

 Unfortunately for pregnant women, the prognosis for complete recovery from Bell’s palsy isn’t as good as the general population.
 Only 52% of pregnant women in one study who had complete facial paralysis within 10 days of the onset of Bell’s palsy symptoms recovered to a satisfactory level, compared to about 80% of other patients.

-The problem with Bell’s palsy during pregnancy is treatment with steroids is not advisable due to potential harm of the developing fetus, so this may be one reason that recovery rates are less than ideal.
+The problem with Bell’s palsy during pregnancy is treatment with steroids is not advisable for pregnant women due to potential harm of the developing fetus, so this may be one reason that recovery rates for Bell’s palsy are less than ideal.

 Can I pass along Bell’s palsy to my baby?